markrogoyski/itertools-php/README.md

 // 15
 ```

-### To Bounds
+### To Min Max
-Reduces iterable source to array of its upper and lower bounds.
+Reduces iterable source to array of its upper and lower bounds (max and min).

 ```$stream->toMinMax(): array```